google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2020-Vasyl-Teliman.md

 This transformation has the same challenges as the previous one and more.
 1. Domination rules must be satisfied.
 We must make sure that all dependencies of the original instruction (before the instruction is propagated) dominate all the propagated copies of the original instruction.
-In the case of this transformation, `dominates` does not mean `syntactically precedes` if the original instruction is in the loop.
+In the case of this transformation, `dominates` does not mean `syntactically precedes` if the original instruction is in a loop.
 2. We can't always guarantee that the propagated copy of the original instruction dominates all users of the original instruction.
 Thus, we do not preserve the id of the original instruction and instead decide if we can replace all usages of that id with propagated ids.
-3. Some propagated instructions might cause side-effects (e.g. write to memory etc).
+3. Some propagated instructions might have side-effects (e.g. write to memory etc).
 Thus, we might change the semantics of the program if we try to propagate them.

 There seems to be no single simple approach to overcome all these challenges.
 Thus, the transformation contains a sequence of conditions that must be satisfied to make sure that the program's semantics remain the same.
+Some of those conditions are:
+1. Check that all users of the original instruction are dominated by at least one propagated copy of that instruction.
+2. We can't propagate an instruction into its block's successor if the latter has an `OpPhi` that uses the original instruction.
+This is because the original instruction will be removed from its block.
+3. Check that all dependencies of the original instruction dominate all propagated copies of that instruction.

+All these conditions (and some more) must be satisfied to make sure that domination rules are satisfied as well.

 #### [#3674](https://github.com/KhronosGroup/SPIRV-Tools/pull/3674): Outline selection constructs
 The idea behind this transformation can be simply explained as follows.